MOVE TO A GREENER PART OF THE CITY.

 Currently, the population of the city under BBMP limits is 11 million, but this excludes the urbanised areas of Devanahalli, Hoskote, Nelamangala, Bidadi and Doddaballapura.
 The central and urbanised parts of the city are not in good condition which might make people reconsider their choices of living there.
 Devanahalli, for example, is seeing a new spurt of growth with the Kempegowda International Airport.
 The level of pollution here is low and it is also a place where clean lakes still exist.
 Will a pool of educated Indians soon move to the outskirts that offer a better quality of life and availability of water?
 Only time shall tell.

 Brigade Orchards is a Smart Township that will revolutionise the urban lifestyle by integrating more than just the ordinary into a single enclave.
 This is sure to change the way Bangaloreans live today.
 While designing this township, the environment has been kept central to the development.
 Renowned sustainability experts were brought in to create a self-sufficient water recharging system.
 The natural rainwater pattern was mapped, check dams and large ponds were created to conserve water.
 Trees from the original orchard have been retained to improve and replenish the levels of ground water.
+Similarly, Brigade Oasis, is an 80-acres plotted development in Devanahalli that features over 900 premium plots with vast landscapes.
 All this leading to a healthy and sustainable lifestyle.